-The application for the 2022 Coding for Cancer program is now open!
-Please go to the link below to submit your application by 11:59 pm PT on April 7th, 2022.
+The application has closed.
+Please check back in Spring 2023 for the application to the 2023 Coding for Cancer program.
 For more information on the program and application cycle see the "Details" tab below.

 This course will teach the R programming language and environment.
 The program will accommodate a range of prior knowledge, including those with no coding experience.
 We will work with students who do not have access to technology to gain the necessary equipment and internet for the duration of the program.
 Students will receive a $1000 award upon completion of the program.

 The program is specifically designed for students from backgrounds systemically excluded from careers in biomedical science as defined by the National Institutes of Health.

 Sam is currently a PhD student at the University of Washington, where he uses computational techniques to investigate the evolutionary origins of a contagious cancer in clams.
 Prior to starting graduate school, he majored in zoology at the University of Vermont (studying bacteria that caused cow udder infections) and worked as a technician at Fred Hutchinson Cancer Center (studying evolutionary principles governing cellular cooperation).

 Maggie is from Bozeman, MT and attended Montana State University where she majored in Neuroscience and Math.
 Currently, she is an PhD student at the University of Washington and Fred Hutch studying immune receptor diversity using statistical inference on large datasets.

 Questions?
 Email email@example.com